Scale your business with our modular plugins.

 }

-You can take this code as a base, paste it on the style.css file of your child theme and customize it to the look and feel of your site.
+You can take this code as a base, paste it into the style.css file of your child theme, and customize it to the look and feel of your site.

-The second method to edit the My Account page programmatically is by using some WooCommerce hooks.
+The second method for editing the My Account page programmatically involves using WooCommerce hooks.
 For this, you’ll need to have a basic understanding of how hooks work in WooCommerce.
 If you’re not familiar with hooks, we recommend you check out this guide.

 A) Rename Tabs